reinaldoborges/goBip39/README.md

 This is a simple Golang project that demonstrates the structure and organization of a Go application.

+This program receives a word from [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) and return the number (minus 1, to keep it in the range 0-2047).

+Or receive an hexadecimal number and return the correspondent word (again, in the range 0-2047).

+All the code was created by Copilot plugin inside VSCode.

+There is a build script to generate the executable in the folder `dist`

 ## Project Structure

 ```